 A great option if you are looking for sliceable, or pre-sliced, milder cheese.
 Your average slice of cheddar cheese usually has close to 200mg of sodium in it, many slices of Swiss are closer to just 35 mg!

 Another spreadable option, it can also be great in pastas.
 It usually averages around 80mg of sodium per ounce in all the brands I looked at for this style of the cheese.
 That is slightly more than some of the previous ones I’ve mentioned, but still low enough in sodium to be a good option!

 Other Spreadable Cheeses

 There are many of these types of cheese!
 Think Mascarpone, Quark, Creme Fraiche, or Farmer's Cheese.
 Most of these spreadable cheeses have no salt added at all, so are a great option.
 Depending on your region of the country (and world), you are likely to see different ones.
 I've listed a few here, but be sure to check out any you can find that are spreadable or come in tubs.
+They all tend to have a pretty mild taste and be very versatile for your baby.
 Cream cheese is usually not included in this, as it tends to have more sodium in it and not much protein or calcium.
 But it never hurts to look!

 Every store and city is going to have different cheeses stocked, so keep in mind that this is just a place to start when looking for cheeses!